 1. Infrastructural Limitations

-Poor road networks, warehousing, power, and lack of specialized equipment make it challenging and expensive to seamlessly manage the flow of goods in a reverse logistic operation.
+Poor infrastructure and transportation modes still plague the continent, negatively impacting businesses’ and supply chains’ reverse logistics efforts.
+Poor road networks, warehousing, power, and a lack of specialized equipment make it challenging and expensive to seamlessly manage the flow of goods in a reverse logistics operation.

-2. Consumer behaviour and Attitudes
+2. Consumer Behavior and Attitudes

-As much as businesses and supply chains hate to admit it, consumer behaviour and attitudes can be a big issue in reverse logistics.
-There are countless stories of consumers buying a perfectly good product and then trying to return them just because……
+As much as businesses and supply chains hate to admit it, consumer behavior and attitudes can be a big issue in reverse logistics.

-Businesses deliver goods, and the consumers are nowhere to be found or flatly refuse to collect the products.
 Now, because these businesses are yet to collect money, there is very little they can do about it.

 All these can make reverse logistics very expensive and frustrating for businesses and supply chains.